About + List of Pages © 2021

 A precis list of the 10 constitutional clauses of the 21st Century Constitution for the UK Labour party, followed by the text of those 10 constitutional rules

-A personal and individual "Credo" for party members that seeks to rely on the written texts embodied in the Labour Party Constitution.
+A personal and individual "Credo" for party members that seeks to rely on the written texts embodied in the current Labour Party Constitution.

 What counts is what works.

 Author Mike Allott from the log of work at @